splewis/get5-web/README.md

 ## Requirements:
 - python2.7
 - MySQL (other databases will likely work, but aren't guaranteed to)
-- a web server capable of running Flask applications ([see deployment options](http://flask.pocoo.org/docs/0.11/deploying/))
+- a linux web server capable of running Flask applications ([see deployment options](http://flask.pocoo.org/docs/0.11/deploying/))

 ## Installation